Dijo-404/Fever_Oracle/README.md

 - **Bootstrap Server**: `localhost:9092` (external), `kafka:9093` (internal)
 - **Auto-create Topics**: Enabled
 - **Replication Factor**: 1 (for development)

+Kafka topics are configured in `backend/config/kafka_topics.json`:
+- Topic definitions with partitions and retention policies
+- Consumer group configurations
+- Producer settings

+### Mock Mode

+The system includes comprehensive mock data and models that work even when Kafka is not running:
+- **Mock Kafka Data**: Automatically generated when Kafka is unavailable
+- **Mock ML Models**: `backend/models/mock_model.py` provides realistic predictions
+- **Graceful Degradation**: All features work in mock mode for demonstration

+To use mock mode:
+1. Simply start the backend (Kafka not required)
+2. Navigate to `/kafka-monitor` page
+3. All components will show mock data automatically
+4. Model predictions work with mock data

+### Kafka Monitor Page

+Access the Kafka Monitor page at `/kafka-monitor` to see:
+1. **Kafka Statistics**: Real-time message throughput and topic status
+2. **Data Stream**: Live messages from Kafka topics (or mock data)
+3. **Model Predictions**: ML predictions using Kafka data (or mock data)

+The page works in three modes:
+- **Live Mode**: When Kafka is running and producing data
+- **Mock Mode**: When Kafka is unavailable (automatic fallback)
+- **Hybrid Mode**: Mix of live and mock data

 ## API Endpoints